PebbleTemplates/pebble/README.md

 #Pebble

-Pebble is a java templating engine; it started as a port of the [Twig templating engine](http://twig.sensiolabs.org/).
+Pebble is a java templating engine.
 For more information please visit the [website](http://www.mitchellbosecke.com/pebble).

-Pebble is in early development stages.
-It is not ready for production use.

 Currently looking for contributors!
 In particular:
 - Bug reports / fixes